The recordings of the new Natalie Portman series are suspended due to extortion and threats to the members of the production

 “What series are you watching?”
 The question, which became a classic in all parts of the world, shows the importance that television fictions were gaining in streaming times.
 Perhaps for this reason, many of the great stars of Hollywood decided to bet on this format to give it continuity or revitalize their careers.
 Nicole Kidman, Reese Witherspoon, Julia Roberts and Ewan McGregor are some of the luminaries who set this trend.
 And now, Natalie Portman I was ready to follow in their footsteps.

 the protagonist of The perfect assassin Y the black swan is recording Hulu’s new bet in Baltimore, Lady in the Lake.
 However, the production had to be suspended due to an event that caused a stir in the last few hours.
-As reported by the local media Baltimore Banner, this weekend a group of locals confronted a member of the production and made it clear that they would only let them continue their work if they were paid about 50 thousand dollars.
-Refusing his request, the group threatened to return later that night and shoot someone on the crew if the recording continued.
+According to local media Baltimore Banner, This weekend a group of locals confronted a member of the production and made it clear that they would only be allowed to continue their work if they were paid around 50,000 dollars.
+Refusing his request, the group threatened to return later that night and shoot someone on the crew if the recording continued..
 Faced with this situation, a formal complaint was filed and a drastic decision was made.
 “It was decided by production to pause activities out of an abundance of caution and reschedule filming after finding another location,” a Baltimore Police Department spokesman said.

 In a statement to The Hollywood Reporter, production company Endeavor Content reported, “Friday afternoon, on the Baltimore set of our production Lady in the Lake, prior to the arrival of the cast and crew, a driver from our production crew was confronted by two men, one of whom brandished a gun aimed at our driver; then both fled the scene.”